FreeAndFair/ColoradoRLA/docs/20_tutorial.md

 While the RLA Tool does provide for upload of the hashed Ballot Manifest, the hashed CVR file and their hashes, the RLA Tool does not provide a hashing utility.
-***review please!

-The RLA Tool does not provide any support for paper ballot retrieval or for chain of custody logs.
+The RLA Tool does not provide any support for chain of custody logs.
 Nor does it provide any guidance for ballot interpretation.